slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 - Don’t wait for the perfect occasion, a good occasion is a safer bet.
 You will languish if you stop for a long time and paralysis is worse than bad timing.
  At some point, the pain of not doing it becomes greater than the pain of doing it.
 Pressed by circumstances, we feel unusually energized and focused (the panic monster).
 - However, never mistake action for motion.
 You must think like a man of action, and act like a man of thought.
 So make a plan.
 Any plan will do.
+- Procrastination leads to burnout much more than work does.
+- You’re too gifted to be paralyzed by procrastination.
+Dear son, I need you to focus.
+- Laziness is often disguised as a lack of knowledge but is just a symptom of not having something worth waking up for.
+It’s a lack of direction.
+When your goals align with your passions, laziness fades away because you’re driven by something bigger than yourself.
+Purpose fuels progress.
+It’s about building something that outlasts you.

 > *"Evil is whatever distracts."
 -- Franz Kafka [1883]*